 Indexing is a key aspect of a filing system because it is one of the mechanisms used to find documents.
 An alternative mechanism is to search the full text of documents, but the PAWDOC system has not explored this approach because a) the PAWDOC system does not recognise the full text of all the documents it contains, and b) because I have always believed this approach would provide too many hits thereby reducing search effectiveness.

 Indexing within the PAWDOC collection is performed at two levels: first, each entry (uniquely identified by a Reference Number) in the main index file contains a Title field (in which a free format description and any number of uncontrolled keywords can be specified) and a few other fields including publication date.
 Second, each electronic file (be it a scan of a hardcopy document, or a born-digital document) associated with a particular Reference Number contains a unique file title.
 The contents of these two sets of indexing information provide the means to search for a document, to decide if you have found what you are looking for, and to get a better idea of what the chosen Reference Number and/or associated electronic file(s) contain.
 These potential uses are worth bearing in mind when indexing information is being specified.

 Inevitably mistakes are made when specifying Title information and so it is essential that index entries can be changed over time to correct typos, grammar and factual errors as necessary.
-Changes may also be inspired by experiencing difficulty in finding a document, and in these cases some additional text may be included to reflect the search terms that first came to mind, or to reflect the changes in terminology that occurs regularly in language and in today’s fast moving technical and cultural environment.
+Changes may also be inspired by experiencing difficulty in finding a document, and, in these cases, some additional text may be included to reflect the search terms that first came to mind, or to reflect the changes in terminology that occur regularly in language and in today’s fast moving technical and cultural environment.